 More flaming tar barrels will be on display at Ottery St Mary’s Bonfire Night festivities.
 Pubs in the centre of Ottery each sponsor a single barrel.
 Once the barrels are lit outside the pubs, they are hoisted up onto local people’s backs and shoulders.
 All in all, 17 barrels are set alight and carried through the streets of the town.
 If the thought of getting up close to the flames doesn’t terrify you, then take a look the further information here.
 This year’s event takes place on November 4.

-Each year, since 1928, Edenbridge’s bonfire committee has put on a firework display and procession for the public, but this Bonfire Night celebration is best known for its effigies.
-Last year, Donald Trump was the ‘celebrity guy’ selected for the fire.
-For more information about this event, which takes place on November 4, go here.
+Each year, since 1928, Edenbridge’s bonfire committee has put on a firework display and procession for the public, but this Bonfire Night celebration is best known for its celebrity effigies.
+Harvey Weinstein and Donald Trump ‘Guys’ have gone up in flames in recent years.
+For more information about this event, which takes place on November 3, go here.

 The town of Battle celebrates Bonfire Night in style.
-And this year’s Battel Bonfire Night, on November 4, will include a funfair, fancy dress and a competition to build the best Guy, with the winning effigy being set alight on the bonfire.
+And this year’s Battel Bonfire Night, on November 3, will include a procession and a spectacular firework display, plus children’s fancy dress and ‘build a Guy’ competitions.
 All the information you need is here.

 Midsummer Common, Cambridge

-The Bonfire Night party (November 4) is a fantastic family occasion, with a spectacular firework display and huge bonfire, accompanied by a funfair to keep the kids entertained throughout the evening.
+The Bonfire Night party (November 3) is a fantastic family occasion, with a firework display, huge bonfire and food stalls.
+There are also fairground rides to keep the kids entertained throughout the evening.
 Find out more here.

 Skinningrove Bonfire, Yorkshire

 This centrepiece of this coastal village’s Bonfire Night celebrations is always a huge wooden structure being set alight by the sea front.
-Each year’s there’s a different theme – previous models have been of fishing boats and castles.
-This year’s theme is pigeons, a nod to the area’s pigeon fancying heritage.
-Like many of the other Bonfire Night parties, this one will take place on November 4.
+This year’s theme is ‘winter wonderland’ and the celebrations are taking place on November 5.
 Find out more here.